Fibromyalgia in Children

 - Depressed mood

-The symptoms of fibromyalgia can be like other health conditions.
-Make sure your child sees his or her health care provider for a diagnosis.
+The symptoms of fibromyalgia can seem like other health conditions.
+Make sure your child sees his or her healthcare provider for a diagnosis.

 How is fibromyalgia diagnosed?

 There are no tests that can confirm a diagnosis of fibromyalgia.
 Instead, diagnosis is based on your child’s symptoms and a physical exam.
 Blood tests, X-rays, or other tests may be done.
 These are to rule out other causes of your child’s symptoms.

 Your child’s healthcare provider will create a care plan for your child based on the following: